 Many people want a face to go with the name.
 A good quality headshot is all that is needed to have a great profile photo.
 If you can’t get a professional headshot, a high-quality photo of you will suffice.

 An eye-catching LinkedIn cover photo can go a long way.
-The photo should be professional and representative to who you are in your career.
+The photo should be professional and representative of who you are in your career.
 Photos of city skylines, tools used for your trade, or aesthetically pleasing colors are all acceptable cover photos.

 The profile picture and background photo are the most common photos on LinkedIn, but there are additional opportunities for some graphics.
 For example, every position you add to your work experience section can link back to a company profile.
 This adds logos (and color) to your profile.

 You can also share posts that involve images, but proceed with caution.
 Always keep it professional.
-The lines between “work” and “home” are blurring, but LinkedIn remains a professional community–treat it differently than your Facebook, Instagram, or dating profile.
+The lines between “work” and “home” are blurring, but LinkedIn remains a professional community--treat it differently than your Facebook, Instagram, or dating profile.